stelzinga/MF/MGT_80.Tools.md

 - Performance Template

 ### Corporate Title
 Corporate title is an indicator of seniority and implies expected knowledge, skills and behaviour.
-There are many types of corporate title, but in banks the following exist:
+There are many types of corporate title.
+In banks for example the following exist:
 - Analyst
 - Associate
 - VP
 - Director
 - Managing Director

-Corporate Titles can have sub-levels like Senior Vice President etc. They will not be addressed in this Performance Management Framework, but they can easily be added by extrapolation.
+Corporate Titles can have sub-levels like Senior Vice President etc. The  Director title may be reserved for a member of the board (Board of Directors) which is not strictly speaking a corporate title in that case.
+For this framework for Performance Review the five levels above will be used.
+If other titles or different number of levels are used then they can be  implemented by extrapolation of the above.

 Although knowledge is important, the focus is mostly on skills related to the acquisition, and use, of knowledge as well as behaviours in relation to interaction with colleagues and Suppliers such as to achieve the Objectives.

 ### Performance Categories
 Performance Categories refer to the various aspects of behaviour involved in achieving Objectives.
-There are four Performance Categories:
+There are three Performance Categories:
 - Dependability
 - Proactivity
 - Leadership